awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_scheduled_events/Readme.md

     }

 ### ScanEmployees class
 The **ScanEmployees** class uses both Amazon DynamoDB Java V2 API and the Amazon SNS Java V2 API.
 In the following code example, notice the use of an **Expression** object.
 This object is used to query employees that have a start date one year ago.
-For each employee that is queried, a text message is sent by using the **SnsClient** object’s **publish** method.
+For each employee returned from the query, a text message is sent using the **SnsClient** object's **publish** method.

      package com.aws.example;